-12. Disabilities (Students)
+13. Disabilities (Students)

-TTUHSC OP 10.15 complies with the American with Disabilities Act (ADA), Section 504 of the Rehabilitation Act of 1973, and state and local requirements regarding students with disabilities.
-Under these laws, no otherwise qualified and competitive individual with a disability shall be denied access to or participation in services, programs and activities of TTUHSC solely on the basis of the disability.
+TTUHSC OP 77.14 complies with the American with Disabilities Act (ADA), Section 504 of the Rehabilitation Act of 1973, and state and local requirements regarding students with disabilities.
+Under these laws, no otherwise qualified individual with a disability shall be denied access to or participation in services, programs and activities of TTUHSC solely on the basis of the disability.

 Students with grievances related to discrimination on the basis of a disability should review the Student Handbook, Part IV Anti-Discrimination.
-The grievance process would include the ADA Compliance Officer for Students.
-Any student seeking accommodations on the basis of disability must register as a disabled student with the ADA Compliance Officer for Students in the Office of Student Services and must provide all required documentation of disability.
-Students seeking accommodations must complete an application for disability services and provide supporting documentation.
-For more information, visit www.ttuhsc.edu/HSC_OP10.15.pdf.
+The grievance process would include the Director of Student Disability Services.
+Any student seeking accommodations on the basis of disability must apply for services as a qualified student with the Office of Student Disability Services and provide supporting documentation of a disability.
+For more information, visit www.ttuhsc.edu/administration/documents/ops/op77/op7714.pdf.

-13. Discrimination/Equal Opportunity
+14. Discrimination/Equal Opportunity